Devdk/devdk-hub-api/README.md

 * mocha test/**

 To host:
-* run 'grunt build' on every publish
+* run 'npm run postinstall' on every publish
 * Following ENVs must be set, when running the server or command
   1. NODE_ENV=production
   2. MONGO_URI=*URL_TO_MONGO/DB*